 When we are the secondary payor, we will determine our allowance.
-After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit.
+After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit, except Medicare-eligible members with Original Medicare as primary payor must pay cost-sharing described in this FEHB brochure (see Sections 4 and 5, members with Medicare should also see the Original Medicare Plan portion of this Section 9).
 We will not pay more than our allowance.
 If we are the secondary payor, and you received your services from Plan providers, we may bill the primary carrier.